- Practical help: What to do when being (cyber) bullied

 - Update 10/12/13: After the Anti-Bullying Act of 2013- More Needs to Be Done

-- Update 9/19/13: Republic Act 10627 or the Anti-Bullying Act of 2013 has been signed into law, and cyberbullying is defined as one of the prohibited acts.
+- Update 9/19/13: Republic Act 10627 or the Anti-Bullying Act of 2013 was signed into law, and cyberbullying is defined as one of the prohibited acts.
 Please read the salient points of the anti-bullying act of 2013

 You may be interested to check the survey result that defined the local cyberbullying culture, some statistics related to incidence bullying and cyberbullying in the Philippines, and the proactive steps to deal with cyber bullying.